robimonti/PHASE/README.md

 - **Raw Displacement Sheet**: Presents adjusted raw displacement time series with coordinates and a figure of average scene displacement with velocity annotation.
 - **Modeled Displacement Sheet**: Details modeled displacements with average velocity and a geoscatter plot of velocity across the AOI.
 - **Uncertainty Sheet**: Provides uncertainty estimates with a geoscatter plot of time-averaged uncertainty.
-- **Alerts Sheet**: Reports stability analysis with velocity, cumulative displacement, and global risk percentages.
+- **Alerts Sheet**: Reports stability analysis with velocity, cumulative displacement, and global alert percentages.
 - **Interpolation Sheet (Optional)**: Includes extrapolated time series at user-specified coordinates with individual displacement plots.

 A shapefile and .mat file are generated in WGS84 (EPSG:4326) coordinates, including PS data, velocities, uncertainties, and risks for GIS compatibility.

 ## Possible Errors and Solutions
-The procedure has been tested on SNAP 9.x and 13.x, Python 2.7, Python 3.11, Python 3.13, Ubuntu 20.04, Windows 10, macOS Sequoia (15.1), and MATLAB 2025a/2026a. <br>
+The procedure has been tested on SNAP 9.x and 13.x, Python 3.11, Python 3.13, Ubuntu 20.04, Windows 10, macOS Sequoia (15.1), and MATLAB 2025a/2026a. <br>
 > [!TIP]
 > Refer to the manual for solutions to common errors encountered during the StaMPS processing.